superlui04/Luisa_Portfolio/README.md

 -	Initiated data cleaning, and product label standardization and performed simple average forecasts using historical data
 -	Leveraged excel tools for data cleaning and forecasting model

+## Project 5: Database management for a dummy bookstore
+-	Database creation project including setting up primary keys and data modelling
+-	Led the database creation and sql scripting
+-	Harnessed Mysql for dataset import to database